 You will see a Kembu performance, after which it will be your shift to wear the hakama, the traditional dress, and wield the katana!
-Will be explained the basic movements and you will notice that is no so easy handle with elegance this sword.
+Will be explained the basic movements and you will notice that is not so easy to handle with elegance this sword.

 Customized Maneki Neko

-In Yanaka, the “old city” north of Ueno Park, also known as the city of cats, you can make this unique cultural experience in Tokyo to custumize your Maneki Neko.
+In Yanaka, the “old city” north of Ueno Park, also known as the city of cats, you can make this unique cultural experience in Tokyo to customize your Maneki Neko.

 In the Café Nekoemon (Neko = cat) in fact, in addition to a choice of cakes with feline shapes, it’s also possible customize and color your own maneki neko: you can choose the size and which paw you prefer (left brings money and luck, right ones brings customers) and decorate it as you wish with colored felt-tip pens, bringing you an original personalized souvenir at home!